 The entire project is now subjected to a low pressure power wash.
 This wash is combined with a biodegradable solution necessary to kill any fungi or mildew bringing the wood back to a “New Like” appearance.

-In the case of a log structure we would now apply a borate solution to all logs to help prevent wood rot and insect infestation.
+In the case of a log structure we would now apply a borate type solution to all logs to help prevent wood rot and insect infestation.

 Your structure is now ready to receive a high quality finish that is hand applied by brush to all required areas of the project.
 Multiple applications are usually completed at this stage as per Manufacturers specifications.